lvjhn/masonite-servicing/README.md

 # Masonite-Servicing

 ## Introduction
-A simple and small utility library that aids in constructing service feature in Masonite 4.
+A simple and small utility library that aids in constructing services feature in Masonite 4.

 ## Features
 [Documentation coming soon]